Red Pyramid

 The Red Pyramid, also called the North Pyramid, is the largest of the pyramids located at the Dahshur necropolis in Cairo, Egypt.
-Named for the rusty reddish hue of its red limestone stones, it is also the third largest Egyptian pyramid, after those of Khufu and Khafre at Giza.
-It is also believed to be Egypt's first successful attempt at constructing a "true" smooth-sided pyramid.
+It is the third largest Egyptian pyramid, after those of Khufu and Khafre at Giza.
+It is believed to be Egypt's first successful attempt at constructing a "true" smooth-sided pyramid.

+The pyramid is named for the rusty reddish hue of its limestone, but it was not originally red – it was clad in white Tura limestone.
+During the Middle Ages, much of the cladding was taken for buildings in Cairo, exposing the red limestone.
+Only a few white blocks remain, at the pyramid's base.

 Local residents refer to the Red Pyramid as el-heram el-watwaat, meaning the Bat Pyramid.

-The Red Pyramid was not always red.
-It used to be cased with white Tura limestone, but only a few of these stones now remain at the pyramid's base, at the corner.
-During the Middle Ages much of the white Tura limestone was taken for buildings in Cairo, revealing the red limestone beneath.